Family, Tokyo

 Tokyo with Kids - Tokyo Fire Museum

 But this museum is great for kids for many reasons!
-On the top floor, there is a helicopter that kids can ride on, and on the lower floors, you can see all kinds of fire trucks that have been used in Tokyo throughout time.
+On the top floor, there is a helicopter that kids can pretend to ride on, and on the lower floors, you can see all kinds of fire trucks that have been used in Tokyo throughout time.

 The best part is that this museum is free of charge!
 I was not expecting it to be free given all the things you can see here, so it was a nice surprise.